ZupIT/charlescd/compass/README.md

 ### 7. [**Community**](#community)

 ## **About**
 Compass is CharlesCD's application responsible for providing metrics through the connection with several data sources, in addition the application allows you to create actions based on the metrics consumed.
-The Compass also use a plugin architecture, which means that you can develop your own plugins for different data sources also create metrics-based actions plugins.
+Compass also uses a plugin architecture, which means that you can develop your own plugins for different data sources and also create metrics-based actions plugins.

 ## **How does Compass work?**
 Through the Compass APIs, you can:
-- Integrate with metric providers to monitor the health of your applications and explore your circle's evolution.
+- Integrate with metric providers to monitor the health of your applications and explore your segmentation's (circle's) evolution.
 - Set thresholds based on your application metrics.
 - Create automated actions based on metrics and thresholds provided by your application.
 - Use different types of data sources because of the architecture plugin.